Dangerous Celebrities in Cyberspace!!

 8.Windows XP erases your hard disk drive using a process called formatting and then copies the setup files.
 You can leave your computer and return in 20 to 30 minutes.

 9.Windows XP restarts and then continues with the installation process.
 From this point forward, you can use your mouse.
 Eventually, the Regional and Language Options page appears.
 Click Next to accept the default settings.
-If you are multilingual or prefer a language other than English, you can change language settings after setup is complete.
+If you are multilingual or prefer a language other than English, you can change language settings after setup is complete.10.On the Personalize Your Software page, type your name and your organization name.
+Some programs use this information to automatically fill in your name when required.
+Then, click Next.

 11.On the Your Product Key page, type your product key as it appears on your Windows XP CD case.
 The product key is unique for every Windows XP installation.
 Then, click Next.